nosana-ci/docs.nosana.io/docs/nodes/grid.md

 # Getting Started
-## GPU Test Grid
+## Nosana GPU Grid
-Welcome to the GPU Test Grid, a platform designed to validate our GPU grid across a diverse array of GPU devices.
-With comprehensive feedback and proactive issue resolution as our core objective, we are on the path to a smooth transition to the mainnet.
-We extend an open invitation to developers, data scientists, and AI enthusiasts to be part of this exciting journey.
-By joining the test grid and assisting us in running AI models, you'll also get the opportunity to participate in our reward distribution pool.
-For phase 1, we have allocated a substantial pool of 250,000 $NOS tokens.
-Together, let's shape the future of GPU testing and development.
+Welcome to the Nosana GPU Grid, a platform designed to validate our GPU grid across a diverse array of GPU devices.

 ## Nosana Node
 The Nosana Node is the software that you run to connect your hardware to the grid.
-In order to register for the Test Grid, you'll need to run a Nosana Node with a NVIDIA GPU.
+In order to register for the Nosana Grid, you'll need to run a Nosana Node with a NVIDIA GPU.

 ::: warning